-It is the responsibility of the English team to monitor the standards of children's work and the quality of teaching in English.
+It is the responsibility of the Senior leadership team and the English Lead to monitor the standards of children's work and the quality of teaching in English.
 The English Lead is also responsible for supporting colleagues in the teaching of English, for being informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.
-The English subject team gives the headteacher an annual summary report which evaluates strengths and weaknesses in the subject and indicates areas for further improvement.
-The English subject leader has specially-allocated time for fulfilling the vital task of reviewing samples of children's work and visiting classes to observe teaching in the subject.
+The English Lead gives the Head teacher a termly summary report which evaluates strengths and weaknesses in the subject and indicates areas for further improvement.